 But how is this related to acne?

-Research has proven that caffeine has a diuretic effect on your kidneys .
+Research from National Institute of Health (NIH) has proven that caffeine has a diuretic effect on your kidneys .
 This means that caffeine causes you to pee more than usual, which affects your skin in a couple of ways:

 First things first, peeing more than usual typically leads to dehydrating your body — including your skin.